fugu-chop/launch_school/ls181_assessment/questions_to_address.md

 Within the context of SQL, `NULL` refers to an unknown value.
 We need to be careful in the design and querying of our tables when dealing with `NULL` values, as when evaluated by comparison operators, they return `NULL`, making it impossible to compared them with non-`NULL` values.
 When columns are ordered with an `ORDER BY` clause, the order in which `NULL` values appear can also change (appears first in a descending order sort, or last in an ascending order sort), which may have implications on information returned within an application.
 Similarly, when using comparison operators on columns with other values, `NULL` values will _not_ be returned; e.g. `SELECT * FROM table WHERE col1 != true` will _not_ return rows where `col1` is `NULL`.

 ### What is normalisation?
 Why would we use it?
-Normalisation is the process of splitting up data into multiple tables and creating relationships between them in order to reduce data redundancy (i.e. the amount of duplicated information within a single tables) and improve data integrity through the use of keys and constraints, so that all data inserted into the tables conforms with a set of expected rules.
+Normalisation is the process of splitting up data into multiple tables and creating relationships between them in order to reduce data redundancy (i.e. the amount of duplicated information within a single tables) and improve data integrity.
 Normalisation helps reduce the amount of _anomalies_ in databases.

 ### What are anomalies?
 Anomalies are issues that occur when tables in a database are not normalised.
 Three examples of anomalies include: